-The Preakness Stakes does not draw the betting handle like the Derby since the field is much smaller.
+The Preakness Stakes does not draw as much betting handle as the Derby, but is still one of the biggest betting pools of the year and is an excellent betting opportunity.
 The number of starters is restricted to 14 horses, although fewer than that often enter the starting gate.
 The program for the Preakness Stakes will list the horses from No. 1 on out based on the post position draw earlier in the week, taking place the Wednesday before the race.

-When looking at the program or past performances for the Preakness, beside each horse’s name are the pedigree, owner, breeder, trainer, and jockey.
+An important Preakness Stakes betting tip is that when looking at the program or past performances for the Preakness, beside each horse’s name are the pedigree, owner, breeder, trainer, and jockey.
 The information also includes past race charts, win/loss records, and career earnings.
 There is also information on if the horse has run over the track or distance before.